244th Rifle Division: Battle of Stalingrad

 After several days of delays due to supply issues, the 4th Panzer Army of Army Group B struck the defenses of 64th Army at and east of Abganerovo at 0700 hours on August 20, but this faltered due to heavy resistance and ground conditions.
 The next day, the German force tried to renew its offensive by driving a wedge between the 64th and 57th Armies.
 15th Guards Rifle Division, holding the 57th Army flank, was reinforced by the 422nd, and between them fought the 24th Panzer Division to a standstill short of Tundutovo Station; the Red Army General Staff report claimed 60 enemy tanks destroyed by units of the 57th Army that day.
-On August 23-24, 4th Panzer Army again regrouped, lunging northwards early on the 25th along the boundary of the 422nd and the 244th and advancing 8km to the Chervlennaia River.
+On August 23–24, 4th Panzer Army again regrouped, lunging northwards early on the 25th along the boundary of the 422nd and the 244th and advancing 8 km to the Chervlennaia River.
 Once there, however, concentrated artillery and mortar fire of the two divisions, joined by 15th Guards, separated the German tanks from their infantry, while heavy antitank fire and counterattacks by 6th Tank Brigade destroyed or damaged many panzers.
 The remainder had no choice but to fall back to their jumping-off positions by the end of August 26.